sheisc/COMP9024/Tutorials/Week4/README.md

 Here, **feh** is an image viewer available in [CSE VLAB](https://vlabgateway.cse.unsw.edu.au/).

+All of these images for visualizing algorithms are generated automatically in [COMP9024/Trees/Ast2Dot](../../Trees/Ast2Dot/README.md).

 **eval() stands for EvalExpression() in the following diagrams.**

 | Initial |